What kind of owner? – To understand another living being, or even a person from another time, you can do two things.

 Calm down

 From then on, they take turns watching over each other’s sleep at night.
-They are briefed on what to watch out for, and if the sounds of the forest indicate the approach of a dangerous beast, they wake the group and fly together to confront it.
+They receive a briefing on what to watch out for, and when the sounds of the forest signal a dangerous beast, they wake the group and fly together to confront it.
 They dare to sleep soundly now, and as they rest in their slumber, they have more and more strength left for the day’s march for food.
 The haunting cacophony of forest sounds no longer gnaws at their strength, and slowly they all begin to make sense of them.
 When a bird is what, why it alarms, that a loud roar is only to protect its nest, but that small squeaks can also signal great danger, etc.

 The new elected leader is doing a good job, and the team is not only regaining its strength, but is also becoming more energetic.
 Although their opinions are voiced, they no longer interfere with decisions, leaving them to the one to whom they owe their successful survival and renewed vigour.